rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Troubleshooting.md

 # Hardware Troubleshooting

-Click on a symptom below to expand the section and see rectifying steps.
+Click on a symptom below to expand the section and see diagnostic and rectifying steps.

 ??? note "ACS is in a lockout state despite nobody putting it in lockout, or randomly suddenly enters a lockout state."